 This is most likely, and allow-us to say deserved, consequence of not doing your real estate SEO the right way.
 To help you accrue delectable results, we will be exploring some of our best working on-site real estate SEO tips.

 Ready for the ride?

 Get your keyword research right

-Keyword optimization remains a fundamental pillar of real estate SEO.
+Keyword research remains a fundamental pillar of real estate SEO.
 You just can't adopt a scattergun approach of spraying random content about your website and expect it to pull in the targeted traffic you need/want to rank for.

 Due diligence is needed to discover key terms your potential customers are including in their search queries.
 Specifically, you should aim to uncover less competitive keywords that the bulk of your rivals aren't fighting tooth and nail to rank for.
 This is almost free traffic if you optimize you rank your content for these strategic terms correctly.